-Tardy to School: Students late to school for the 1st class of the day may be excused by a parent up to 5 times per semester.
+- >> Tardy to School: Students late to school for the 1st class of the day may be excused by a parent up to 5 times per semester.
 (Each tardy after the fifth one will be considered unexcused.)
-Excused tardies must be taken care of by phone call, email, or a written note (no texts, please).
+Excused tardies must be taken care of by phone call, email, or a written note (no text messages).
 Excused tardies must be reported within 48 hours or they will be considered unexcused.
-Students who arrive late to school due to an appointment are exempt from the tardy if they provide proper documentation.

-Tardy to Class: Individual teachers determine the definition of tardy for their classroom (ex: being in the room, being in the seat, etc.).
-Teachers will report these unexcused tardies to the attendance office. >> Consequences: Once a student has earned five unexcused tardies, a detention is scheduled.
-The Dean of Student Life will contact the student and parent re: the assigned detention date.
+Students who arrive late to school due to an appointment are exempt from the tardy if they provide proper documentation. - >> Tardy to Class: Individual teachers determine the definition of tardy for their classroom (eg. being in the room, being in the seat, etc.).
+Teachers will report these unexcused tardies to the attendance office. - >> Consequences: Once a MS or HS student has earned five unexcused tardies, a detention is scheduled.
+The Dean of Student LIfe will contact the student and parent with the assigned detention date.
 Each tardy after 5 will result in the same consequences.
-A meeting with the student, parents, and The Dean of Student Life may be scheduled.
+Once an ES student has earned five unexcused tardies, an administrator will contact the family, and a conference with the parents, teacher, and administrator will be scheduled to brainstorm strategies to address the attendance issues.